Steve Yuhas: Biography

 Steve Yuhas (born February 4, 1973) is from New York City, New York.
 He served nearly eight years in the United States Army and Marine Corps and received an honorable discharge.
 According to Yuhas' DD214 (as well as several DD215's - administrative corrections to the DD214) filed with Los Angeles County and examined by the Los Angeles Times celebrity reporter Denise Martin, Yuhas first served as a combat medic with the United States Army and transferred to the United States Marine Corps, serving as a legal officer.
 Yuhas sustained a spine injury while on active duty that ended his military career.

-Biographical information from his personnel file shows he entered the military in Los Angeles and his home of record at the time of his entry and exit from active duty was in Malibu, Calif.
+Biographical information from his personnel file shows he entered the military in Los Angeles and his home of record at the time of his entry and exit from active duty was in Malibu, California.
 His awards include the Bronze Star Medal, Meritorious Service Medal, the Army Commendation Medal with Silver Oak Leaf Cluster, the Navy and Marine Corps Commendation Medal with three Oak Leaf Clusters, two Army and one Marine Corps Good Conduct Medals, the Air Assault Badge and other awards qualification badges.
 Yuhas was also awarded the Combat Medical Badge and the Expert Field Medical Badge.
 His first duty station was in Babenhausen, Germany (returned to the German government in 2007) and his last was Marine Corps Base Camp Pendleton, a large Marine Corps installation about 50 miles north of San Diego, CA.